Comfortable Feeding Positions for Breast and Bottle Feeding

 Feeding Positions-For Breast and Bottle Feeding

 As a new parent, finding comfortable feeding positions for you and your baby is one of the most important aspects of early parenthood.
-Whether you’re breastfeeding or bottle-feeding, the right position can make feeding time a peaceful, bonding experience rather than a source of stress.
+Whether you’re breastfeeding or bottle-feeding, the right position can transform feeding time from a source of stress into a peaceful, bonding experience you both look forward to.
+A key factor in positioning is to have your child’s body at an angle with their bottom lower than their head whenever possible.
+This aids in digestion and helps minimize reflux.

 Making Comfort a Priority